vaadin-miki/developer-tests/task-css/README.md

 # Overview

-This repository contains a few tasks to implement during a developer interview task.

-This branch contains a few CSS tasks.
+This module contains a few CSS tasks.

 # TL;DR